vagnermengali/yrprey-docker/README.md

 ### Adjusting .env file

-Check if your docker uses localhost as a base, if it doesn't use server localhost, adjust the variable `NEXT_PUBLIC_API` in *.env*.
+Check if your Docker uses localhost as a base.
+If it doesn't use localhost as the server, adjust the `NEXT_PUBLIC_API` variable in the *.env* file.

 ### Accessing the frontend

-To access the frontend go to `{your host}:3005`.
+To access the frontend, go to `{your host}:3005`.

 Login to validate credentials.